-These five objects (17, 15, 14, 22, and 21 in above diagram) shall be declared simultaneously with TIP_EP002 "Declaration of an instance of dm:PhysicalObject".
-And whenever terminated they shall get the same valDeprecationDate as well.
+These three objects (17, 14, and 21 in above diagram) shall be declared simultaneously with TIP_P1751 - DeclarationOfPhysicalObject.
+And whenever terminated they get the same valDeprecationDate as well.

-P-101-FPO is represented on a particular version of the applicable P&ID, whereas P-101-MPO is represented in a particular version of the 3D Plant Model.
+P-101 is represented on a P&ID, and in a 3D Plant Model.

-Resuming: These five objects shall be declared for each plant item, stream, spatial location, and for any parts thereof in case there is information to be attributed to those parts.
+Resuming: These three objects shall be declared for each plant item, stream, spatial location, and for any parts thereof in case there is information to be attributed to those parts.
 This can, and will in most cases, be done at a later date.
-This cluster is the immutable core of the design, all information shall be attributed to temporal parts of -FPO or -MPO, or to class-of-temporal-parts of CO- xxx-FRC or CO-xxx-RC.
+This cluster is the immutable core of the design, all information shall be attributed to temporal parts of the PhysicalObject '17', or to class-of-temporal-parts of CO- xxx-FRC or CO-xxx.
 For this attribution some 170 standard templates are available (for free, like everything else on this website).

-All FPOs shown in a P&ID are to be declared as discussed above and subsequently interconnected following the topology of that P&ID, using TIP_P0011 "Interconnecting two instances of PhysicalObject", where MPOs shown in a 3D Plant Model are to be declared and interconnected following the topology of that 3D Model.
+All PhysicalObjects shown in a P&ID are to be declared as discussed above and subsequently interconnected following the topology of that P&ID, using TIP_P4201 "ClassifiedDirectConnectionOfTwoIndividuals".

-Other than this topological information and some composition and containment (of Streams) information (P-101 is a part of Plant 12345, Stream P-101-S is contained in P-101) no other information shall be attributed to the FPO or MPO, but rather to the classes CO- xxx-FRC or CO-xxx-RC .
+Other than this topological information and some composition and containment (of Streams) information (P-101 is a part of Plant 12345, Stream P-101-S is contained in P-101) no other information shall be attributed to the PhysicalObject in the Design World, but rather to the classes CO- xxx-FRC or CO-xxx .
 This is discussed below.

 Process Engineering & Detailed Engineering (at Class level)

-The RequirementsClass CO-P-101-RC is made a subclass of the FunctionalRequirementsClass, thus adding the Process Conditions section to the Technical Specification, that represents/defines a version of the RequirementsClass CO-P-101-RC .
-Any revision of that document must result in a new class-of-temporal-part of CO-P-202-RC.
+The RequirementsClass CO-P-101 is made a subclass of the FunctionalRequirementsClass, thus adding the Process Conditions section to the Technical Specification, that represents/defines a version of the RequirementsClass CO-P-101 .
+Any revision of that document must result in a new class-of-temporal-part of CO-P-101.

 There are three steps to be taken: